Crime & Justice

 A fourth man has been arrested in connection to the murder of New Jersey middle school teacher Jonelle Melton

-A fourth man has been arrested in connection to the murder of New Jersey middle school teacher Jonelle Melton.
-But authorities say they are still chasing leads into the case.
+A fourth man has been arrested in connection with the murder of New Jersey middle school teacher Jonelle Melton.
+Investigators say they are still pursuing new leads in the long‑running case.

 Jonelle Melton’s murder arrest

-Jerry J. Spraulding, 38, of Keansburg is facing several charges including first-degree felony murder in Melton’s death, acting Monmouth County Prosecutor Christopher J. Gramiccioni.
-A felony murder charge applies when a victim is killed in the commission of another crime.
+Authorities charged Jerry J. Spraulding, 38, of Keansburg, with several offenses, including first‑degree felony murder in Melton’s death, according to acting Monmouth County Prosecutor Christopher J. Gramiccioni.
+A felony murder charge applies when offenders kill someone while committing another crime.

-In November, three were arrested in connection to Melton’s murder.
-James Fair, 27, Ebenezer Byrd, 35, and Gregory Jean-Baptiste, 26, all of Asbury Park, who are each facing similar charges in connection with the Sept.
-14, 2009 death.
+Police arrested three men in November in connection with the same case.
+James Fair, 27; Ebenezer Byrd, 35; and Gregory Jean‑Baptiste, 26, all of Asbury Park, face similar charges tied to the Sept.
+14, 2009 killing.

 Teacher killed

-According to the prosecutor’s office, the investigation has continued for six years, and was one of the first cases to utilize the Monmouth County Crime Stoppers anonymous tip line and reward program.
+The prosecutor’s office said investigators worked the case for six years.
+It became one of the first major investigations to use the Monmouth County Crime Stoppers anonymous tip line and reward program.

-It said the four men charged “planned to burglarize a specific apartment in the Brighton Arms complex.
-However, the men broke into the wrong apartment and encountered the victim.”
+According to prosecutors, the four men charged planned to burglarize a specific apartment in the Brighton Arms complex.
+However, they entered the wrong unit and encountered Melton.

 “At some point after realizing they were in the wrong apartment, the men brutally murdered Melton,” the prosecutor’s office said.